Diode effect in microwave irradiated Josephson junctions with Yu-Shiba-Rusinov states: Discussion and Conclusions

-In this work, we present a diode effect which arises only in microwave-driven JJs with broken inversion and PHN symmetries.
-We identify junctions with YSR states as an ideal platform to realize this proposal.
-The critical currents for opposite polarities depend sensitively on the radiation strength and frequency, and thus this setup provides significant tunability for the diode-efficiency.
 While we focus on the case where both leads host magnetic impurities, this assumption is not essential.
 In contrast to a junction with a magnetic impurity in each lead, characterized by YSR energies $\epsilon_{0,T/S}$, in which the YSR-related resonance in the IVC appears at $|\epsilon_{0,T} \pm \epsilon_{0,S}|$, a junction with a single magnetic impurity exhibits a resonance shifted to $\Delta_{T/S} + \epsilon_{0,S/T}$, depending on which lead hosts the YSR state.
 Since the bulk of the DE occurs from the enhanced non-reciprocity in the IVC at the YSR resonances, this shift necessitates higher microwave frequencies to access the resonance.
 In fact, since this proposal does not require time-reversal symmetry breaking, instead requiring only broken inversion and PHN symmetries, even clean BCS superconducting leads may, in principle, be used.
 In this case, PHN is broken by a Fermi level shifted from the band-center.
 However, as we show in App.~\ref{appB}, we find in this case that the PHN breaking effects are small.
 In contrast, the consequencies of PHN breaking are much more pronounced with YSRs as they are sharp resonances in frequency, with highly tunable weights depending on magnetic potential scattering and magnetic moments.
 We emphasize that superconducting leads are essential for realizing a rectifier.
 In a junction with normal (non-superconducting) leads, the microwave-induced phase-independent contribution persists.
 However, in the absence of the phase-dependent Josephson term$\sim\sin(\phi)$, there is no finite current interval $I \in [I_c^-, I_c^+]$ over which the voltage vanishes.
 Such a zero-voltage window is crucial; in a Josephson diode, currents within $[I_c^-, I_c^+]$ are mapped to zero voltage, while currents outside this range produce a finite voltage, thereby enabling rectification~\cite{Wu2022}.
 Without this extended zero voltage window, a normal junction cannot function as a rectifier.